anthony-tricarico/I2ML_ImageClassifier/README.md

-# I2ML_ImageClassifier
+# Image Classifier
-Group Project for the Intro to Machine Learning Course
+Repository for the Group Project for the Intro to Machine Learning Course